 Cerebral angiography is done in the hospital or radiology center.

-- You will be asked to lie on an x-ray table.
+- You lie on an x-ray table.

 - Your head is held still using a strap, tape, or sandbags, so you do not move it during the procedure.